Heather Conley: Board appointments

 Conley is a member of the board of directors of the American Ditchley Foundation.

 Opposition to Donald Trump

-In 2020, Conley, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."
+In 2020, Conley, along with over 130 other former Republican national security officials, signed a statement asserting that President Trump is unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 Recognition

 She has received two State Department Meritorious Honor Awards.